Understanding the Garden of Eden and the Fall from an Old Earth Preterist Perspective: Summary and Highlights

 Because the fall was an expulsion from heaven to earth, the changes that Adam, the serpent and Eve experienced was a change from heavenly to earthly bodies as well as a change from a heavenly environment to an earthly one.
 If this is true, then the biology of the earth would not be expected to change at that time.
 This notion implies that the earth would also not undergo physical change at the end of the age.

-Understanding the Garden of Eden and the Fall from an Old Earth Perspective: Genesis 2-3 is an Allegory about Two Children growing up and reaching the Age of Accountability.
-Having lost the Innocence that Pardoned Them of Sin, Adam and Eve Now know Right from Wrong and are therefore Guilty of Their Sins.
+Understanding the Garden of Eden and the Fall from an Old Earth Perspective: Genesis 2-3 also appears to be an Allegory about Two Children growing up and reaching the Age of Accountability.
+Having lost the Innocence that Pardoned Them of Sin as Children, Adam and Eve then Learned Right from Wrong were therefore Guilty of Their Sins.
 Their Story is Also Our Story.

 At its earthly level Genesis 2-4 is an allegory about two children growing up in the earthly land of Eden.
 Adam and Eve run around naked in the beginning of the story because they are just children who do not know or care that they are naked.
 Adam and Eve then eat of the tree of the knowledge of good and evil symbolizing the fact that these children have now reached the age of accountability and now know right from wrong.
 A child is not born knowing right from wrong.
 This fact is shown in Isaiah 7:16: “But before the boy knows enough to reject the wrong and choose the right, the land of the two kings you dread will be laid waste.”
 Eve eats of the tree of the knowledge of good and evil before Adam because she is a female and females generally develop faster than males.
 After leaving Eden, the first thing that Adam and Eve are said to do is have sex.
 Genesis 4:1 says, “Now the man knew his wife Eve, and she conceived and bore Cain.”
 This is not said to occur in the garden because here Adam and Eve are just children.